CristianAbrante/CristianAbrante/README.md

 ## 👨🏻‍💻 About me

 Passionate Data Engineer with a strong foundation in data science, shaped by diverse international experiences.
-Currently contributing at [Alohas.com](https://alohas.com/), a young, sustainability-focused fashion company, where I design and implement scalable data and analytics architectures to drive business insights and decision-making.
+Currently contributing at [Alohas.com](https://alohas.com/), where I design and implement scalable data and analytics architectures to drive business insights and decision-making.

 ## 💼 Work Experience